 Water marks are caused when hard water – water that is high in minerals such as lime, calcium and silica – dries and leaves deposits on bathroom surfaces such as porcelain and glass.
 If you have a shower enclosure or shower screen, you’ll know the tell-tale signs of watermarks all too well: those droplet shaped marks that blight the glass and appear after every shower.
-It can be extremely difficult to get rid of watermarks from glass and without proper cleaning, they’ll return all too quickly.
+It can be extremely difficult to remove watermarks and limescale from glass shower doors, and without proper cleaning, they’ll return all too quickly.

-There are several steps you can take to remove water marks and to prevent them from coming back.
+There are several steps you can take to remove water marks from glass.
 As always, we believe strongly in the cleaning power of white vinegar.
 It’s the best way we’ve found to remove watermarks and limescale from glass.
-We recommend having a bottle or two stored away for removing annoying problems like water marks and limescale.
-Make sure it’s white distilled vinegar as malt or cider vinegar won’t clean as thoroughly and coloured vinegars can stain your surfaces.
+We recommend having a bottle or two stored away for removing annoying problems; make sure it’s white distilled vinegar as malt or cider vinegar won’t clean as thoroughly, and coloured vinegars can stain your surfaces.

 - Mix equal parts water and white vinegar together